 Let’s kick this off with VirtualBox.
 VirtualBox is a type 2 hypervisor developed by Oracle for running a virtual operating system on your computer and is arguably one of the most popular hypervisors in Linux.
 Most users are familiar with the installation procedure in Debian-based distributions, like Debian, Ubuntu, Mint, etc., by obtaining a Debian package from the distribution’s repositories provided by the distribution maintainers or adding a repository.

-To install VirtualBox in Nitrux, do the following.
+To install VirtualBox in Nitrux, do the following steps:

-- To obtain the link to the installer, visit the official VirtualBox website, then click the big button “Download VirtualBox 7.0.”
+- To obtain the link to the installer, visit the official VirtualBox website and click the big button.

-- Then right-click on All distributions under VirtualBox 7.0.10 for Linux and select “Copy link.”
+- Then right-click on All distributions under VirtualBox 7.1.4 for Linux and select “Copy link” to save the download link to the clipboard.

-- 🔰 Information: At the time of writing, the most recent filename is VirtualBox-7.0.10-158379-Linux_amd64.run.
-Replace the link accordingly if VirtualBox has been updated.
+- 🔰 Information: Replace the link accordingly whenever VirtualBox has been updated.

 - 🔰 Information: Once executed, the installer displays some “errors” about systemctl.
 However, we can safely ignore these.
-The installer targets distributions using systemd and wants to interact with services, possibly to restart them, but systemctl doesn’t do anything in Nitrux.
+The installer targets distributions using systemd and wants to interact with services, possibly adding, starting, or restarting them, but Systemctl doesn’t do anything in Nitrux.
 The installation will not fail because of these errors.

-- ⚠️ Important: As noted by the installer, the installation will put the files in the directory /opt; see XFS Features and Root Immutability in Nitrux.
+- ⚠️ Important: As mentioned, the installer will put the files in the directory /opt; see XFS Features and Root Immutability in Nitrux.

-Once the installation is successful, we need to reboot since we did the installation to the root, and the changes need to be loaded into the overlay.
+- Once the installation is successful, we need to reboot it since we installed it at the root, and the changes need to be loaded into the overlay.

 VMware Workstation Player/Pro (VMware installer)

-Another well-known hypervisor is the Workstation product family developed by VMware.
+Another well-known hypervisor is VMware’s Workstation product family.
 VMware Workstation is a type 2 hypervisor designed for Windows and Linux systems.
 It allows you to create and manage virtual machines in either Windows or Linux environments.
-VMware Workstation products are categorized into VMware Workstation Player and VMware Workstation Pro.

-To install VMware Workstation Player/Pro in Nitrux, do the following.
+To install VMware Workstation Pro in Nitrux, do the following steps:

-- ⚠️ Important: As noted with the VirtualBox installer, the installation will put the files in the root directory; see XFS Features and Root Immutability in Nitrux.
+on the command sequence below with your actual username. - ⚠️ Important: As before, the VMware installer will put the files in the root directory; see XFS Features and Root Immutability in Nitrux.

 GNOME Boxes (Flatpak)